VJ 75: Never Forgotten the RAF in the Far East

 Sir Alan Cobham is one of Britain’s greatest pilots who became famous for making aviation accessible and popular throughout the world.
 Cobham learnt to fly during the First World War and went on to set many long distance aviation records.
 He also inspired a generation to fly through his ‘Flying Circus’ and his legacy lives on through his company.
 This online exhibition supported the physical exhibition at our London site, which closed in 2015.

 Since its formation in 1959 the Royal Air Force of Oman has grown into one of the most capable air forces in the Middle East.
 This achievement has been supported throughout by mutual respect, friendship and encouragement between both Royal Air Services.
 This online exhibition is a companion piece to a physical exhibition of the same name which was on display at our London site in 2015.

 617 Squadron and the Dams Raid

-17 May 2013 is the 70th anniversary of the “Dambusters” Raid, the attack on the Möhne, Eder and Sorpe dams in Germany by nineteen Avro Lancasters of the specially formed No. 617 Squadron, armed with the famous ‘bouncing bomb’.
+17 May 2013 was the 70th anniversary of the “Dambusters” Raid, the attack on the Möhne, Eder and Sorpe dams in Germany by nineteen Avro Lancasters of the specially formed No. 617 Squadron, armed with the famous ‘bouncing bomb’.
 This exhibition explores the material in our archives that tells the story of Operation CHASTISE.